 The opportunity for designers to do the right thing

-Today’s flexible plastic packaging that is used for garment bags is typically made up of several materials including impure polymers.
+Today’s flexible plastic and eco friendly packaging for fashion that is used for garment bags is typically made up of several materials including impure polymers.
 These blended materials make recycling a challenge.
 Difficulty in recycling is one of the major reasons that of the 8.3 billion metric tons of plastic that have been produced, 6.3 billion metric tons has become plastic waste – of which only 9 percent has been recycled.
 Nearly 79 percent of plastic is accumulating in landfills and oceans as litter.

 “TIPA offers the opportunity to do the right thing.
 Just like an orange peel, TIPA returns to nature post-usage and will regenerate new plant life along with the entire compost,” said Daphna Nissenbaum, CEO of TIPA.
 “Gabriela Hearst is a true change agent for sustainability in fashion.
 We aim to inspire other designers to follow this sustainable trend.”

 At the United Nations Environment Assembly in March 2019, UN Environment will formally launch the UN Alliance on Sustainable Fashion to encourage the private sector, governments and non-governmental organizations to create an industry-wide push for action to reduce fashion’s negative social, economic and environmental impact, and turn it into a driver for the implementation of the Sustainable Development Goals.